 Summertime is such a wonderful season.
-Barbeques, pool parties, gardening, and outdoor sports are just a few of the ways to enjoy this beautifully warm and sunny time of year.
-One thing, however, can ruin a day of fun in the sun – the mosquito!
+Barbecues, ‘smores around the fire, gardening, and outdoor sports are just a few of the ways to enjoy this beautifully warm time of year.
+However, our fun can be quickly ruined by mosquitoes!
 These nuisance insects are not just itchy and annoying but they can also pose some pretty serious health risks if bitten by an infected mosquito.
 Let’s examine the dangers that mosquitoes pose and the illnesses that the can be transmitted.

 West Nile Virus – West Nile virus (WNV) is most commonly transmitted to humans by mosquitoes.
 While most people who become infected with West Nile do not show symptoms, at least 1 in 5 develop a fever and other symptoms such as: headache, body aches, joint pains, vomiting, diarrhea, or rash.
 A very high percentage of people with this level of the disease will recover completely but the weakness and fatigue can last weeks, if not, months.
 Less than 1% of people who are infected will develop a serious neurological illness such as encephalitis or meningitis (inflammation of the brain or surrounding tissues).
 As of yet there are no specific antiviral treatments for West Nile.
 The best prevention is to not get bitten by an infected mosquito.
 In severe cases hospitalization is required for supportive treatment.
 If you suspect that your symptoms are related to West Nile, seek medical treatment immediately.